 Please check the online registration site for upcoming testing dates and times.

-- Athletes ages 15 and over can take the baseline test at any location for a nominal fee of $25.
+- Athletes ages 10 and older can take the baseline test at any location for a nominal fee of $25.

 - Athletes ages 7 to 9 years old can take the pediatric neurocognitive baseline test only at the UPMC Center for Sports Medicine for $25.